monkphin/HobbySub/README.md

 | Payment                | Logs each payment attempt/success.
 Created by webhook when Stripe charge occurs.
 Card info is fetched live from Stripe or hydrated at webhook time (e.g. 'Visa •••• 4242').        | [`payment_id` (PK), `user_id` (FK) → User, `order_id` (FK) → Order, `payment_date`, `amount`, `status`, `payment_method`]                                                                                | Many-to-one with User and Order                                                                  |
 | BoxProduct             | Represents each item in a box.
 Used to display box contents in carousels or lists.                                                                                                  | [`content_id` (PK), `box_id` (FK) → Box, `name`, `image_url`, `description`, `quantity`]                                                                                                                          | Many-to-one with Box                                                                             |

+When reading up on Django models, I encountered this, which seemed helpful since I had a few issues with getting tooltips to play nice on my last project.
+So this seems like it may help with this. https://docs.djangoproject.com/en/3.2/ref/models/fields/#help-text
 ##  [UX](#ux)
 ##  [Colour Palette](#colour-palette)
 ##  [Typography](#typography)